man-on-box/litepage-site/content/docs/04-003-tailwind.md

 1. [npm init](https://docs.npmjs.com/cli/v6/commands/npm-init) your project (if you do not yet have a `package.json` file)
 1. Run through the Tailwind [installation guide](https://tailwindcss.com/docs/installation)

-Once setup, ensure you have configured your template paths to point to your HTML templates directory, and anywhere else you might specify class names that you want Tailwind to pickup (e.g. in your Markdown content).

 ## Usage

 Now with Tailwind setup, you just need to ensure you run Tailwind **every time** you build your Go project.
 This ensures your CSS and outputted HTML stay in sync.